Pimelea suaveolens: Distribution and habitat

 Scented banjine grows on sand, sandy clay, gravel and laterite on undulating plains, flats, ridges and roadsides.
 It grows between New Norcia and Albany in the Coolgardie, Avon Wheatbelt, Esperance Plains, Geraldton Sandplains, Mallee, Swan Coastal Plain, Jarrah Forest and Warren biogeographic regions.

 Conservation status

-Pimelea suaveolens is classified by the Western Australian Government Department of Parks and Wildlife as "not threatened".
+Pimelea suaveolens is classified by the Western Australian Government Department of Biodiversity, Conservation and Attractions as "not threatened".

 Use in horticulture

 This species is not difficult to propagate from cuttings but is difficult to maintain in cultivation.
 "Good drainage and partial shade are important."